 The Bridgend-born presenter has worked at BBC Wales since 1999, initially in the BBC Wales Sports department, before making the move to Radio Wales News.

-"I have been presenting Good Evening Wales since November 2011 after making a post-Rugby World Cup move from BBC Wales Sport.
+"I have been presenting the afternoon show on BBC Radio Wales since November 2011 after making a post-Rugby World Cup move from BBC Wales Sport.
 So far so good (I hope) and I have been really enjoying the challenge of needing to know a little bit about everything and quite a lot about most of that!"

 "During my time in sport I presented Scrum V on TV and radio and covered four Rugby World Cups, European and World Cup qualifiers in football and the Melbourne Commonwealth Games in 2006.
 I still keep my hand in every now and again with the rugby - I have been amazed at how much rugby, and sport in general, plays such a huge part in Welsh life and the news agenda."